Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Day 5-7: Ostuni

-We chose to stay in Ostuni on our Puglia itinerary and found it the ideal base!
-It lies perfectly centered and is only a maximum of an hour’s drive away from the other sites in the region.
-The ‘white city’ covers a hilltop with views across Puglia’s flat olive-grove-covered landscapes, which are simply stunning.
-This was one of our favorite locations.
+We chose to stay in Ostuni on our Puglia itinerary, which was the ideal base!
+It’s only a maximum of an hour’s drive away from all the best places on this itinerary.
+The ‘white city’ sits atop a hilltop, offering views across Puglia’s flat, olive-grove-covered landscapes (this was one of our favorite locations).

 Outdoor café with tables and umbrellas in Pizza Da Libertà, surrounded by old stone buildings in Ostuni.
 A great place for a drink on your puglia itinerary